atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 9. POLICY_B of the completed interceptor takes precedence over POLICY_A.
 Actor A cannot be disrupted as well.
 10. Actor A deletes the p-1 pod.
-11. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.
+11. Once the pod terminates, the eviction request controller sets `Evicted` condition to `True`.
+12. Actor A set's `.status.interceptors[].phase=Completed` and the eviction request controller sets `Complete` condition to `True`.
-12. The node drain controller can delete the EvictionRequest.
+13. The node drain controller can delete the EvictionRequest.

 ### Follow-up Design Details for Kubernetes Workloads